dasgoba/npmistroke/README.md

 1. Query for stroke: <br/>
 "(stroke[TIAB] OR Cerebrovascular[TIAB]) AND (gene[TIAB] OR genes[TIAB]) AND hasabstract[text]"
-2. Query for Hemorrhagic Stroke:
+2. Query for Hemorrhagic Stroke:<br/>
 '("Intracerebral hemorrhage"[TIAB] OR "Hemorrhagic Stroke"[TIAB] OR "Subarchanoid hemorrhage"[TIAB]) AND (gene[TIAB] OR genes[TIAB]) AND hasabstract[text]'